kulich-ua/MailController/README.md

 # MailController

 MailController is a lightweight Swift wrapper around MFMailComposeViewController, which provides you with a convenient interface.
 It eliminates the use of delegation pattern and instead provides a block-based API if necessary.

 MFMailComposeViewController has [issues](https://stackoverflow.com/questions/18165545/why-does-my-mfmailcomposeviewcontroller-instance-only-dismiss-one-time) by reusing, that's why it's not encouraged to do so.
-Instead MailController provides you with a singleton and takes care about releasing of MFMailComposeViewController after dismmissing it.
+Instead MailController provides you with a singleton and takes care about releasing of MFMailComposeViewController after dismissing it.

 ## Example